 Two air purifying units that effectively protect small homes and apartments from odors, pathogens, dust, dander, and other particles.
 Quiet design won't disturb users during operation.
 Touchscreen control is easy to navigate for timer settings and Sleep Mode.
-Child lock for curious children or pets.

 New filters can get pricey.
 Some users dislike the smell of the purified air.

 Effective in rooms with about 412 square feet.
 HEPASilent filter collects over 99% of allergens and other debris from the air.
 Carbon portion removes odors.
-Has Automatic feature.
+Has an Automatic feature.
 Energy-efficient and quiet.
 Available in multiple colors with wipe-clean fabric and filter.

 May not work well enough on heavy odors and pollutants.